ruettenauer/Climate-Change_Replication/README.md

 Licence Access data (12th Edition) is not publicly available because of privacy restrictions, but access can be acquired via the UK Data Service (SN: 6931, ) after application.
 The Recorded Flood Outlines data is publicly available via GOV.UK open data, .
+Data was downloaded on 2020-06-23.
 The HadUK-Grid weather data is publicly available from the UK MET office after registration, .
-R 4.0.4 was used for data analysis, see Methods section for relevant packages.
-The R code for replication of this study can be found at the author’s GitHub repository: \[link will be added\].
+Data was downloaded 2020-12-04.
+R 4.2.2 was used for data analysis, see Methods section for relevant packages.

 Shapefiles on LSOAs and their centroids can be found online at ONS Open Geography Portal: <https://geoportal.statistics.gov.uk/>